ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 ## [From _Gallipolis journal._](https://chroniclingamerica.loc.gov/lccn/sn85038121/1853-09-29/ed-1/seq-4)

 #### 1853-09-29 &middot; Gallipolis, Ohio

 <table style="width: 100%;"><tr><td style="width: 50%">

+The .following, are the established
+weights of various articles of produce
+and the rates by which they should be
+bought and soldr.o.t:,&#x27; ;;
 A bush of wheat, sixty pounds.! &quot; .
 Of corn in the cob, seventy pounds.
 Of rye, fifty-six pounds. ... . .